elsms/Finance-and-FinTech-Projects/Market Selection Analysis: USA vs Japan Equities/README.md

 # Data
 The data used in the analysis was mostly retrieved from Bloomberg Terminal.

+For this [part](https://github.com/elsms/Finance-and-FinTech-Projects/blob/main/Market%20Selection%20Analysis:%20USA%20vs%20Japan%20Equities/README.md#indexes-comparison-nikkei-225-vs-sp-500), quarterly values of the S&P 500 and Nikkei 225 from 30 September 1971 to 30 September 2025.

 # Methodology

 # Key findings

 ## Indexes Comparison: Nikkei 225 vs S&P 500

 ## Financial Analysis